DKISTDC/dkist/docs/tutorial/6_visualization.md

 In this session we will look at how to take a better look at the actual data once we've downloaded it.
 As usual, first we'll need a dataset.
-We'll use the VISP data we downloaded at the end of the last notebook.
+We'll use the VISP data we downloaded at the end of the last tutorial.

 ```{code-cell} python
 import dkist